 WHAT IS A PERMABLITZ?

 The Permablitz originally started in Australia.
-They were originally created to help individuals realize their own permaculture designs on their own property with help from the community.
+The idea behind these events is to help individuals realize their own permaculture designs on their own property with help from the community.

 We have co-opted this idea and expanded it to spread permaculture design as far and wide as possible while keeping the community involved and informed.
 Everyone can learn skills and knowledge while helping others have a flourishing and functional edible forest or garden of their own.